Where to Stay in Thessaloniki First Time: Best Areas

 💰 Best budget hotel:Blue Bottle Boutique Hotel

-Thessaloniki city centre is best area to stay in Thessaloniki for first-time travelers due to its prime location.
+Thessaloniki city centre is best overall area to stay in Thessaloniki for first-time travelers due to its prime location.
 If you book a hotel here, you will be located in the heart of action, within walking distance to the top tourist attractions, as well as many restaurants, bars, and shops.

 The city centre runs from Aristotelous Square to the 15th century White Tower on the waterfront, containing four central streets Egnatia, Nikis, Tsimiski, Ermou, parallel to the busy waterfront.
 This is a part of the city that perfectly blends the new and old.